Abatement

 Godparents are people chosen by parents to support a child's spiritual development and act as mentors, but they have no automatic legal rights or responsibility for the child under UK law.

-Goodwill is the intangible value of a business beyond its physical [assets](/glossary/assets), including reputation, customer relationships, and brand recognition that make the business worth more than its tangible components alone.
+Goodwill is the intangible value of a business beyond its physical assets, including reputation, customer relationships, and brand recognition.

-GP [Partnership](/glossary/partnership) Death Provisions are clauses in a medical practice partnership agreement that allow the practice to continue operating when a partner dies, specifying how their share will be valued and paid to their estate.
+GP Partnership Death Provisions are clauses in a medical practice partnership agreement that allow the practice to continue operating when a partner dies.

-A grant de bonis non is a special [probate](/glossary/probate) grant appointing a new administrator to complete estate administration when the original executor or administrator dies or becomes incapable before finishing their duties.
+A grant de bonis non is a special probate grant appointing a new administrator to complete estate administration when the original executor dies or becomes incapable.

-A grant of double [probate](/glossary/probate) is a second probate grant issued to an executor who initially had 'power reserved,' allowing them to join other executors in administering an estate after the original grant was issued.
+A grant of double probate is a second probate grant issued to an executor who initially had 'power reserved,' allowing them to join estate administration later.

 A Grant of Probate is an official court document that gives executors the legal authority to access, manage, and distribute a deceased person's estate when there's a valid will.

-A Grant of Representation is the legal document issued by the [Probate](/glossary/probate) Registry that authorizes a person to administer a deceased person's estate in England and Wales, including accessing assets, paying debts, and distributing inheritances.
+A Grant of Representation is the legal document issued by the Probate Registry authorizing a person to administer a deceased person's estate in England and Wales.

-Gross [estate](/glossary/estate) is the total value of everything you own at death—including property, savings, investments, possessions, and gifts made within seven years—before deducting any debts or liabilities.
+Gross estate is the total value of everything you own at death, including property, savings, investments, and recent gifts, before deducting debts.

 Ground rent is an annual fee that leasehold property owners pay to the freeholder for the right to occupy the land their home sits on, without receiving any services in return.

-A guardian is a person you legally appoint in your [will](/glossary/will) to care for your children if you die before they turn 18, giving them full parental responsibility—the same legal authority you currently have.
+A guardian is a person you legally appoint in your will to care for your children if you die before they turn 18, giving them full parental responsibility.

-A hardware wallet is a physical USB-like device that stores your cryptocurrency private keys completely offline, protecting them from hackers while requiring careful backup planning so your [beneficiaries](/glossary/beneficiary) can access your crypto after your death.
+A hardware wallet is a physical device that stores your cryptocurrency private keys offline, protecting them from hackers while requiring careful backup planning.

 A health and welfare LPA is a legal document that lets you choose someone to make healthcare and personal care decisions for you if you lose mental capacity.

-Heritage [Assets](/glossary/assets) Relief provides conditional exemption from inheritance tax for nationally important buildings, land, artworks, and collections that are preserved and made accessible to the public.
+Heritage Assets Relief provides conditional exemption from inheritance tax for nationally important buildings, land, artworks, and collections made accessible to the public.

-HMRC (His Majesty's Revenue and Customs) is the UK government department that collects taxes, including [inheritance](/glossary/inheritance) tax, and provides clearance needed for executors to obtain probate.
+HMRC (His Majesty's Revenue and Customs) is the UK government department that collects taxes, including inheritance tax, and provides probate clearance.

 A holographic will is a will written entirely by hand.
 In England and Wales, it must still be witnessed by two independent adults to be legally valid.